 3. Runners Stretch

-• Get into a 1/2 kneeling position.
+• Get into a 1/2 kneeling position with a wider stance than normal.

 • Place your hands on the floor inside your front knee.